zipwireapp/zipwireapp/sla/index.md

 ## Will this change in the future?

-Zipwire may update this SLA once in a blue moon — we’ll notify you about significant changes by emailing the account owner or by placing a prominent notice on our site.
+Zipwire may update this SLA once in a blue moon — we'll notify you about significant changes by emailing the account owner or by placing a prominent notice on our site.

 ## What if I have questions about this SLA?

-Please get in touch with [our friendly support team][support] and we’ll be happy to answer them!
+Please get in touch with [our friendly support team][support] and we'll be happy to answer them!